 |Industrial Micro Biology|

 |Project: Inorganic products|

 |Project: Organic products|

 In year two of PFT, you’ll start with a project designing a safe and sustainable processing plant.
 Again, you’ll deal with real companies who want to reinvigorate their production processes.
 This time, the expectations will be even higher.
 Unilever could ask you to convert a waste stream into a viable production stream.
 Or, you could help the Bavaria brewery improve the efficiency of their heat transfer processes.

 Internship and graduation

-A personal supervisor will help you keep track of your study progress and further guide your career development.
-He or she will also support you if you have any personal problems that can adversely affect your schoolwork.
-Furthermore, a coaching assistant − usually a (recent) graduate − will also tutor you.
-He or she can assist you with the day‐to‐day practicalities of studying PFT.
-By improving your time-management skills for example, or finding the right people within the programme to answer more complicated questions.
+A personal supervisor will help you keep track of your study progress and guide your career development.
+He/she will also support you if you have any personal problems that could adversely affect your school performance.
+A coaching assistant, usually a recent graduate, will also tutor you.
+He/she will assist you with the day-to-day practicalities of studying PFT.
+For example, by helping you improve your time management skills, or finding the right people within the programme to answer more complicated questions.

 If you haven’t acquired the basics needed to continue the degree programme of your choice, you will have a hard time completing it successfully.
 To make sure that you have these basics, you will have to meet an academic progress standard during your first year as a student (the foundation year).
 If you have earned at least 50 of the 60 credits (or, if relevant, have satisfied a qualitative requirement), the Examination Board will give you a positive binding study advice to continue your degree programme.
 In most cases, if you earn fewer than 50 credits, you will receive a Negative Binding Study Advice (NBSA) and you will have to leave the degree programme.